 Scam artists often offer fake help to people in crises.
 They do this to steal your money or personal information.
 Always check the legitimacy of offers and don’t feel pressured to “take immediate action.”
 The best way to protect yourself is to say “no” if anyone contacts you and asks for your personal information like your Social Security, bank account, Medicare ID, or driver’s license numbers.

-Learn about COVID-19 scams on CFPB's website.
-This includes scams on the COVID-19 vaccine, fake charities, false unemployment claims, and people posing as someone in need, among other types of fraud.
+Learn about Fraud and Scams on the Consumer Financial Protection Bureau website..
+This includes scams on the fake charities, false unemployment claims, and people posing as someone in need, among other types of fraud.

 - Find a COVID-19 vaccine near you